amiorin/vim-fasd/README.md

 # Introduction
-This vim plugin was extracted from the .vimrc of the author of fasd It allows you to change the current directory of vim using fasd.
+This vim plugin was extracted from the .vimrc of the author of fasd It allows you to change the current directory of vim using fasd and it open NERDTree window

 ## Usage
 ```vim